kalyankv86/ElasticDeploy/README.md

 Deploy multiple applications/services/websites on a single AWS Elastic Beanstalk environment.

 Unfortunately, there is no easy way to run multiple applications/services/websites, which have their own GIT repository, on a single AWS Elastic Beanstalk environment.
-ElasticDeploy helps developers solving that problem.
+ElasticDeploy helps developers to solve that problem.

 How does it work?
 ------